 The hand signal for passing is the same as turning left, which is, the left arm extended out horizontally.
-When the road captain signals that he is going to pass, the sweep bike may pull out to signal all bikes to move to the passing lane.
+When the Lead Road Captain signals that he or she is going to pass a vehicle in front of them, the Sweep Road Captain may pull out to block the lane that the Lead Road Captain is moving into but only if it is safe to do so.
+The bikes in the group should move over from front to back like a ‘centipede’ behind the Lead Road Captain into the lane.
 It is sometimes safer to break the group in half and wait for another passing opportunity.
 Passing should be done in the staggered formation.
 Before starting to pass each rider should do a mirror check and then a head check of your blind spot.
-Never return to the original lane until you can see the car you have just passed in your mirror.
-TWO LANE PASSING: When the road captain makes the decision to pass, only that number of bikes that can safely make the pass should follow him into the left lane.
-When those bikes have passed and returned to their original lane, a few more bikes may pass.
+Never return to the original lane until the Lead Road Captain does so and when you move back into the lane do so when you can see the car / truck you have just passed in your mirror.
+TWO LANE PASSING: When the Lead Road Captain makes the decision to pass, only the number of bikes that can safely make the pass should follow him or her into the left lane.
+When those bikes have passed and returned to their original lane, a few more bikes may pass when it is safe to do so.
 Don’t think that because you are a group that you have some right of way over other traffic, you don’t.
 If part of the group gets separated from the rest of the pack, don’t panic.
 Catch up when you can do so safely.
 TURN SIGNALS: Turn signals should always be used when turning or changing lanes.
 If you use your left arm to signal along with your turn signal, you will be much more likely to be seen.
-NEW RIDERS: If you are a new rider or have not ridden with a group, let the road captain know so you can be placed with riders that can help you learn the rules of group riding.
-LEAVING THE PACK: If a rider drops out, an open space will be left in the group.
-Each rider should check their mirror, do a quick head check of their blind spot and then cross over to the other side of the lane and fill the opening.
-If a rider has a mechanical problem, the last two riders should stop with the disabled rider.
-The rest of the group should keep going until it is safe to pull off the road.
-No bike should be parked closer than 8 feet to white line.
-After the problem has been ascertained, one of the riders will ride forward to the group with information on the problem and the road captain will decide what action the group should take.
+NEW RIDERS: If you are a new rider or have not ridden with a group, let the Lead Road Captain know so you can be placed with riders that can help you learn the rules of group riding.
+LEAVING THE PACK: If a rider drops out or needs to drop out of the group, an open space will be left in the group.
+That riders ‘Buddy’ and the Sweep Road Captain will pull over to assist or assess the riders situation.
+The rest of the group should keep going to the next stop or destination according to the Ride Plan for the ride.
+The empty spot in the group will take care of itself at the next stop when riders can readjust their position.
+After the problem has been ascertained, the ‘Buddy’ will ride forward to the group with information on the problem and the Lead Road Captain will decide what action the group should take.